json-schema-org/referencing/draft-handrews-jri.md

 #### Bundling with stable references

-A set of documents that each define `"$id"` in their root objects, and that only refer to each other using the primary resource identifiers set that way (plus any appropriate fragment syntax) can be bundled into a single compound document that satisfies all references internally without the need to edit them.
+A set of documents that each define `"$id"` in their root objects, and that only refer to each other using the primary resource identifiers set by those `"$id"`s (plus any appropriate fragment syntax when referencing secondary resources) can be bundled into a single compound document that satisfies all references internally without the need to edit them.

 Unlike the previous two use cases, this type of bundling can be un-bundled.
 An interoperable bundling format that can be safely un-bundled regardless of context is defined in {{bundling-interop}}.